News + Events

 - Many facilities improvements have also been made including safety enhancements, exterior paint and repair, along with extensive landscaping to open the resort view planes.

-The resort was recognized on Kauai as the: Best Luxury Resort, Best for Families, Best for a Romantic Getaway, Best Staff, Best Guest Services Program, Best for a Wedding, Best Aloha Spirit #2, Best for a Long Vacation #4.
+The resort was recognized on Kauai as the: Best Luxury Resort, Best for Families, Best for a Romantic Getaway, Best Staff, Best Guest Services Program, Best for a Wedding.

 Tidepools as the Best Resort Restaurant, Best Restaurant >$60pp #2, Most Romantic #2.

-Poipu Bay was honored as one of the Best Golf Courses and Anara Spa as one of the best Spas on the island.
+Poipu Bay was honored as one of the Best Golf Courses and Anara Spa as the best Spa on the island.

 Recognized for receiving glowing reviews from travelers.